 Not counting rest stops, you should be in New Jersey for an hour and a half, Pennsylvania for 5:15, Ohio for 4 hours, Indiana for 2:30, Illinois for 2:45, Iowa for 5 hours, Nebraska for 7:45, Wyoming for 6:45, Utah for 3:15, Nevada for 6:45, and California for 3:30.
 That’s 49 hours, and with rest stops, and city traffic at each end, we’re talking 3 full days.

-Going In.
-Believe it or not, San Francisco -- founded by the Spanish as a Catholic mission in 1776, and named for St. Francis of Assisi -- has fewer people living within its city limits than neighboring San Jose.
-It's now the 4th-largest city in California, behind Los Angeles, San Diego and San Jose -- whereas, not that long ago, it trailed only L.A. in the entire Western U.S. But that's due to those cities' growth, not to San Fran's shrinkage: It's home to 825,000 people, and there are 8.4 million people in the Bay Area overall, including Oakland, San Jose, and the suburbs of all 3 cities.
+Once In the City.
+Believe it or not, San Francisco -- founded in 1776 by the Spanish as a Catholic mission in 1776, and named for St. Francis of Assisi -- has fewer people living within its city limits than neighboring San Jose.
+It's now the 4th-largest city in California, behind Los Angeles, San Diego and San Jose -- whereas, not that long ago, it trailed only L.A. in the entire Western U.S. But that's due to those cities' growth, not to San Fran's shrinkage: It's home to 825,000 people, and there are 8.6 million people in the Bay Area overall, including Oakland, San Jose, and the suburbs of all 3 cities.

 Important to note: Do not call the city "Frisco."
 They hate that.
 "San Fran" is okay.
 And, like New York (sometimes more specifically, Manhattan), area residents tend to call it "The City."
-For a time, the Golden State Warriors, then named the San Francisco Warriors actually had "THE CITY" on their jerseys.
+For a time, the Golden State Warriors, then named the San Francisco Warriors, actually had "THE CITY" on their jerseys.
 They will occasionally bring back throwback jerseys saying that.

-There isn't really a "city centerpoint," although street addresses seem to start at Market Street, which runs diagonally across the southeastern sector of the city, and contains the city's 4 stops on the Bay Area Rapid Transit (BART) subway system.
+There isn't really a "city centerpoint," although street addresses seem to start at Market Street, which runs diagonally across the southeastern sector of the city, and contains the city's 8 stops on the Bay Area Rapid Transit (BART) subway system.
 A BART ride within San Francisco is $1.75; going from downtown to Daly City, where the Cow Palace is, is $3.00; going from downtown SF to downtown Oakland is $3.15, and from downtown SF to the Oakland Coliseum complex is $3.85.

 Going In.
 Parking at AT&T Park depends on where you park: It can run as high as $40, and as low as $5.75.
 Lots of small boats drop anchor in the section of San Francisco Bay known as McCovey Cove, beyond the right field wall.
-This is a reasonable thing to do -- if you live nearby and own a boat.
+This is a reasonable thing to do -- if you live nearby and you own a boat.
 But if you hardly ever, or never will except for this trip, get to San Francisco, why would you go all the way there to see a game at AT&T Park, and not see a game in AT&T Park?
 That's like going to Chicago to see a game at Wrigley Field, and only seeing a game from a rooftop across the street.

-Most likely, you will enter on King Street/Willie Mays Plaza, at either 2nd street (left field corner) or 3rd street (home plate).
-The stadium faces due east, away from San Francisco, so while you won't see the city's impressive skyline, you'll get a spectacular view of the Bay.
+Most likely, you will enter the ballpark on King Street/Willie Mays Plaza, at either 2nd street (left field corner) or 3rd street (home plate).
+The stadium faces due east, away from San Francisco, so while you won't see the city's impressive skyline, you will get a spectacular view of the Bay.